fssa-batch3/durgalakshmi.perumal__web_project/README.md

-\\LIVRE is a book reading and selling website people can read all types of books for free here and it contains relaxing music related to the emotion.and you can get suggesed by the people and give suggestion to everyone about your favourite books and you can explore real book library rack in this website to get a real experience of a library.
+\\LIVRE is a book reading and maintaining website people can read all types of books for free and you can explore a real book library rack on this website to get a real experience of a library, also users can request books here for these requests you can get response like accepted and decline.